e-mission/e-mission-docs/docs/dev/tutorial/android-debugging.md

 emulator -avd <avd-name>
 ```

-`adb` should connect to the emulator automatically, `adb devices` to verify.
+`adb` should connect to the emulator automatically, run `adb devices` to verify.

 ## Real Phone